ramya72002/nvision-red-blue-white/content/_index.md

   features:
     - name: "Clean Code"
       icon: "/images/code.svg"
-      content: "At Nvision, code is our canvas, and Clean Code is our masterpiece, ensuring software elegance and efficiency in every project."
+      content: "At NVision, code is our canvas, and Clean Code is our masterpiece, ensuring software elegance and efficiency in every project."
     - name: "Object Oriented"
       icon: "/images/oop.svg"
-      content: "Nvision: Where innovation meets precision, crafting Object-Oriented solutions for a seamless digital landscape."
+      content: "NVision: Where innovation meets precision, crafting Object-Oriented solutions for a seamless digital landscape."
     - name: "24h Service"
       icon: "/images/user-clock.svg"
-      content: "Nvision: Unleashing innovation around the clock, our 24/7 service commitment ensures your digital needs never rest."
+      content: "NVision: Unleashing innovation around the clock, our 24/7 service commitment ensures your digital needs never rest."
     - name: "Value for Money"
       icon: "/images/love.svg"
-      content: "Nvision: Elevating your vision with unparalleled expertise, we redefine value for money in every solution we deliver."
+      content: "NVision: Elevating your vision with unparalleled expertise, we redefine value for money in every solution we deliver."
     - name: "Faster Response"
       icon: "/images/speedometer.svg"
-      content: "Nvision: Empowering your success with a commitment to faster response times, ensuring swift and agile solutions for your evolving needs."
+      content: "NVision: Empowering your success with a commitment to faster response times, ensuring swift and agile solutions for your evolving needs."
     - name: "Cloud Support"
       icon: "/images/cloud.svg"
-      content: "Nvision: Empowering your journey to new heights, our Cloud Support is the cornerstone of seamless innovation and reliability."
+      content: "NVision: Empowering your journey to new heights, our Cloud Support is the cornerstone of seamless innovation and reliability."

 # services
 services: